The LAW of God

 The GOSPEL differs from the LAW in several ways:

-The law treats men as creatures who were once holy, and are always bound to be so;
+The law treats men as creatures who were once holy, and are always bound to

 the gospel treats men as sinners, and reveals mercy to them as such.